domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ## Override Schema for Specific Types

-Out-of-the-box, Swashbuckle performs a best-effort generating JSON Schemas that accurately describe your request and response payloads.
+Out-of-the-box, Swashbuckle.AspNetCore performs a best-effort generating JSON schemas that accurately describe your request and response payloads.
 However, if you're customizing serialization behavior for certain types in your API, you may need to help it out to get accurate output.

 For example, you might have a class with multiple properties that you want to represent in JSON as a comma-separated string.
 To do this you would probably implement a custom `JsonConverter`.
-In this case, Swashbuckle doesn't know how the converter is implemented and so you would need to provide it with a Schema that accurately describes the type:
+In this case, Swashbuckle.AspNetCore doesn't know how the converter is implemented and so you would need to provide it with a schema that accurately describes the type:

 📝 `PhoneNumber.cs`